The model

 Spiritual / Conscience

-How leadership is shaped by values, conviction, and inner moral awareness.
+How leadership is shaped by values, conviction, and moral awareness.

 This polarity reflects how leaders: